 Travelling and visiting new places has always been a part of my life.
 Growing up, I was lucky enough to visit new countries on holiday each year, as well as many holiday parks on the south coast of England.

 Being born in London, I was no stranger to the bright lights and busy streets of the big city.
-But besides three trips to Cardiff in three years (cheers West Ham!), I’d never really seen much else of the UK before I went to University.
-And I thought that everywhere north of the Watford Gap looked like the set of Billy Elliot.
-What’s more, I hated northern accents.
+But, besides three trips to Cardiff in three years (cheers West Ham, but can we not talk about that Steven Gerrard goal…), I’d never really seen much else of the UK before I went to University.
+And, I thought that everywhere north of the Watford Gap looked like the set of Billy Elliot and I hated northern accents.

 I loved my time at university!
 Hull was cheap and friendly, I had a great social life, I visited different parts of England now right on my doorstep.
-I even had friends with northern accents – and I could understand them!
+I even had friends with northern accents – and I could understand them (most of the time)!

 Post-PhD I got a good job.
-I got paid to travel for work and finally I was earning enough money to go on great holidays.
+I got paid to travel for work and, finally, I was earning enough money to go on great holidays.
 In two years I visited the USA, Germany, the Netherlands, Spain, Switzerland, China, and Indonesia.
-And it wasn’t just abroad, I also visited Snowdonia, the Cairngorms, the Yorkshire Dales, the Peak District, and the Lake District in this time.
+And, it wasn’t just abroad, I also visited Snowdonia, the Cairngorms, Loch Lomond, the Yorkshire Dales, the Peak District, and the Lake District in this time.

 But after a week of a lot of Netflix, and way too many UK press conferences, I was really bored, and needed to find a better way to use my time.
 So, I decided to set about doing all those things I’d always wanted to do but always thought I didn’t have the time.